Magnetic Field Draping in Induced Magnetospheres: Evidence from the MAVEN Mission to Mars: Data and Methodology

-\add{This coefficient comparison is valid for two reasons.} \add{First, all data used in Equation} \ref{eqn:model} \add{are normalized by subtracting the mean and dividing by the standard deviation which is considered a standard method (normalized quantities are denoted with $^{\star}$).} \add{Second we are we are using a Bayesian interpretation of ridge regression which regularizes the scale of our coefficients.} \add{This is performed by using Gaussian priors on the coefficients centered on zero with a standard deviation of 5 after testing an array of standard deviations from $1$, for a strictly regularized fit, to $10$, for a weakly regularized fit.} \add{We find our results to be the same within tolerance regardless of this choice, indicating that the quality of the signal within the data is strong enough to mitigate the need for a strong prior} \cite<see>[for discussion on prior choices]{James2013}. \remove{We perform the regression using Gaussian priors on the coefficients centered on zero with a standard deviation of 5 after testing an array of standard deviations from $1$, for a strictly regularized fit, to $10$, for a weakly regularized fit.
+\add{This coefficient comparison is valid for two reasons.} \add{First, all data used in Equation} \ref{eqn:model} \add{are normalized by subtracting the mean and dividing by the standard deviation which is considered a standard method (normalized quantities are denoted with $^{\star}$).} \add{Second we are using a Bayesian interpretation of ridge regression which regularizes the scale of our coefficients.} \add[ver2]{Bayesian methods require setting a prior, or an original hypothesis about distributions.
+For linear regression we need to set priors to describe the distribution of coefficients.} \add{We use Gaussian priors for the coefficients centered on zero with a standard deviation of 5 after testing an array of standard deviations from $1$, for a strictly regularized fit, to $10$, for a weakly regularized fit.} \add{We find our results to be the same within tolerance regardless of this choice, indicating that the quality of the signal within the data is strong enough to mitigate the need for a strong prior} \cite<see>[for discussion on prior choices]{James2013}. \remove{We perform the regression using Gaussian priors on the coefficients centered on zero with a standard deviation of 5 after testing an array of standard deviations from $1$, for a strictly regularized fit, to $10$, for a weakly regularized fit.
 We find our results to be the same within tolerance regardless of this choice, indicating that the quality of the signal within the data is strong enough to mitigate the need for a strong prior (see James et al., 2013 for discussion on prior choices).
 All data used in Equation 1 are normalized by subtracting the mean and dividing by the standard deviation which we denote with $^{\star}$ and are used in MSO.} GPR estimates of the IMF are included with their predicted standard deviations in this regression following the process detailed in the supplementary software within \citeA{Abrahams2022}.
 The physical motivation of the variables in our model is described in Section \ref{findingsThree}.